oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/read_only_cache/README.md

 kernel.
 The read-only cache is optimized for high cache hit performance.

-To enable the read-only cache, the `-Xsread-only-cache-size<N>` flag should be passed to the `dpcpp` command.
+To enable the read-only cache, the `-Xsread-only-cache-size<N>` flag should be passed to the `icpx` command.
 Each kernel will get its own *private* version of the cache that serves all reads in the kernel from read-only no-alias accessors.
 Read-only no-alias accessors are accessors that have both the `read_only` and the `no_alias` properties: